 For example, if your gross monthly income is $4,000, then you shouldn’t pay more than $1,280 ($4,000 X 32%) in monthly housing expenses (which includes mortgage, property taxes and heating costs).
 To calculate the maximum mortgage payment you can afford each month you will need to subtract the monthly property taxes and the heating costs from $1,280.
 So if your estimated property taxes and heating costs (monthly) are $280 then your mortgage payment would be $1,000.
-To determine what house value you could afford with this monthly mortgage payment, please use this mortgage calculator.
 Please click here to determine different payment options on a mortgage calculator.

 Please note that your realtor will have access to property tax and heating costs information to help you calculate the payment for a specific home.